 While Codecademy doesn't have that many courses or skill path, it has a cleverly designed curriculum for most of the essential skills like Web Development, Programming and Computer Science, Machine Learning and Data Science, and much more.

-Their courses on Programming languages like Learn Java, Learn C++, Learn Python 3, and Learn Go are also impressive.
+Their courses on Programming languages like Learn Java, Learn C++, Learn Python 3, and Learn Golang are also impressive.
 They have in fact created the Learn Go course together with Google, which makes it a really awesome and fun course.
 You learn by doing; you get instant feedback, which reinforces learning.

 This means while Pluralsight provides you a one-stop-shop to learn any programming language, framework, tools, and technology, Codecademy has an ala-a-carta of some of the most popular skills.
 It's a unique learning methodology, and the interactive platform also helps.